 A massage chair will cost you less than a year’s worth of weekly massages.
 So is it worth buying?
 Yes, especially considering all the study-proven benefits for your health.

-You can sleep better; you can think better, you can be healthier, and reduce body aches and pain.
-Why wouldn’t you get a massage chair?
+You can improve sleep quality; you can think better, can be healthier, and reduce body aches and pain.
+Why wouldn’t you get your own massage chair?